POCUS

 The virtue of POCUS machines is their relative simplicity of operation compared to that of cart-based wired machines.
 Many portable POCUS machines have a good selection of pre-configured settings for MSK, vascular, colour, power doppler, guided injections and numerous other day-to-day applications.
 User- operated settings on such machines, where needed, are virtually all onscreen and easily comprehensible and usable after a surprisingly modest amount of training.
 Increasingly, the prices of such POCUS devices are now similar to the cost of a quality autoclave, making them a truly viable purchase option in all levels of general practice.

-The IoP, utilising the advice of leading POCUS advocates, authors and trainers in general and emergency medicine, has produced a course that combines initial theoretical online e-Learning, an intensive, invaluable ‘hands-on’ practical day under the guidance of expert POCUS tutors, and required completion of a six procedure short post-practical reflective analysis log to rapidly bring delegates to the required standard to commence immediate use of POCUS in their own practices.
+The IoP, utilising the advice of leading POCUS advocates, authors and trainers in general and emergency medicine, has produced a course that provides an intensive, invaluable ‘hands-on’ practical day under the guidance of expert POCUS tutors.
+On completion of this course delegates will be at the required standard to commence immediate use of POCUS in their own practices.

 This course is designed to give an appropriate understanding of the basic theory and technology applying to Point of Care Ultrasound (POCUS) devices which tend to be hand portable and either wired or wireless and operating at more limited frequencies than will be utilised in specialised clinics that are necessarily staffed and operated by highly trained Sonographers and Radiologists who undergo many years of training and experience to be able to provide a systematic structured assessment.
 It is purposely designed to not be brand-specific and whilst mentioning and utilising different makes, it in no way is designed to sell or promote one particular brand/product.